 If you develop signs and symptoms or your multiple myeloma shows signs of progression, you and your doctor may decide to begin treatment.

 Though there's no cure for multiple myeloma, with good treatment results you can usually return to near-normal activity.

 Standard treatment options include:

 - Radiation therapy.
-This treatment uses high-energy penetrating waves to damage myeloma cells and stop their growth.
+This treatment uses beams of energy, such as X-rays, to damage myeloma cells and stop their growth.
 Radiation therapy may be used to quickly shrink myeloma cells in a specific area — for instance, when a collection of abnormal plasma cells form a tumor (plasmacytoma) that's causing pain or destroying a bone.

-Your stem cells will likely be collected after you've undergone three to four months of treatment with these initial agents.
+Your stem cells will likely be collected after you've undergone a few months of treatment.
 You may undergo the stem cell transplant soon after your cells are collected or the transplant may be delayed until after a relapse, if it occurs.
-Your age and your personal preference are important factors in determining when to do the transplant.
+In some cases, doctors recommend two stem cell transplants for people with multiple myeloma.

-Most people who are treated for multiple myeloma eventually experience a relapse of the disease.
-And in some cases, none of the currently available, first line therapies slow the cancer cells from multiplying.
-If you experience a relapse of multiple myeloma, your doctor may recommend repeating another course of the treatment that initially helped you.
+If your myeloma recurs or doesn't respond to treatment, your doctor may recommend repeating another course of the treatment that initially helped you.
 Another option is trying one or more of the other treatments typically used as first line therapy, either alone or in combination.

-Research on a number of new treatment options is ongoing, and these drugs offer important options for those with multiple myeloma.
+Research on a number of new treatment options is ongoing, and you may be eligible for a clinical trial in order to gain access to those experimental treatments.
 Talk to your doctor about what clinical trials may be available to you.

 Because multiple myeloma can cause a number of complications, you may also need treatment for those specific conditions.
 For example: